 What do the numbers say?

 - Online reviews matter to at least 76% of the patients before they choose a hospital.
-Therefore, it won’t be an exaggeration to say they make their choice based on a hospital’s reputation
+Therefore, it won’t be an exaggeration to say they choose based on a hospital’s reputation.

 - According to the US National Library of Medicine, as many as 90% of people used online reviews before they did business with any industry.

-- What’s more, another study showed that 48% of patients were convinced by positive online reviews to pay for out-of-network treatment.
+- Moreover, another study showed that 48% of patients were convinced by positive online reviews to pay for out-of-network treatment.
 This is because they wouldn’t compromise on the quality of service.

 What else can reputation management do for a healthcare institution?